 The iconic sequence where Tony Stark is lost in space on board Quill’s M-Ship was largely down to Cinesite.
 We created the exterior shots of the ship, which show the loneliness and isolation of its position in space, as well as what we see through the ship’s windscreen.
 We also blackened Nebula’s eyes and added her robotic arm in CG.

-The exciting chase of Hawkeye by the terrifying Outriders beneath the rubble of the Avengers’ base was also our work.
+The exciting chase of Hawkeye by the terrifying Outriders beneath the rubble of the Avengers’ base was also down to us.
 With eight limbs for each creature and a great deal of interaction between them, the choreography of the action was a particular challenge.

 We created a number of animation cycles to reflect the multiple ways the Outriders move – running, climbing, crawling and leaping.
 Although Hawkeye is fast, the Outriders are faster.
 It quickly became apparent in blocking the animation for the shots, that their strength in numbers was also their weakness within a tunnel environment.
 They get in each other’s way in a confined space, each intent on its prey, regardless of the actions of the others.
 The scenes were blocked out and the animation subsequently refined for each creature, ensuring convincing interaction with the tunnel environment.